Dr Lindsey Davidson

 - Aramaic, Syriac

-- Digital and AI ethics, responsible AI use
+- Digital humanities, digital and AI ethics, responsible AI, digital education

-Recent events organised: In 2023 she was a lead organiser for an IGRCT- and ICS-funded conference, Alpha, Aleph and AI, together with ECRs in Classics and Ancient History (Benjamin Folit-Weinberg, Maiken Mosleth-King and Martina Delucchi).
-YouTube videos of many of this conference's fascinating papers can be viewed here.
+Recent events organised: In 2023 she was a lead organizer for an IGRCT- and ICS-funded conference, Alpha, Aleph and AI, together with ECRs in Classics and Ancient History (Benjamin Folit-Weinberg, Maiken Mosleth-King and Martina Delucchi).
+YouTube videos of many of this conference's papers can be viewed here.

 Personal website: "The Biblical Toolkit" collates databases and resources for biblical and early Jewish and Christian studies, especially geared for remote work, teaching, and research: https://biblicaltoolkit.wordpress.com/.